CS-DS-125/125book/py4e_rst/06-strings.rst

 The code works fine until it is presented an empty line.
 Then there is no zero-th character, so we get a traceback.
-There are two solutions to this to make line three “safe” even if the line is empty.
+There are two solutions to this to make line three "safe" even if the line is empty.

 One possibility is to simply use the ``startswith`` method which returns ``False`` if the string is empty.